Skip to Content

 Seat Dimensions

-When creating window seats its important to provide the proper dimensions for comfort.
-Typically a seat should by between 16 to 20 inches high with around 18 to 22 inches in depth.
+When creating bay nooks it’s important to provide the proper dimensions for comfort.
+Typically, a window seat size should by between 16 to 20 inches high with around 18 to 22 inches in depth.
 The height off of the floor should be at least 17 inches with no more than 19 inches high, as a general rule of thumb.

 Bedroom Window Alcove